networkservicemesh/networkservicemesh/docs/CentOS.md

 ## Docker

-Docker maintain a repo for CentOS, so the installation is straightfoward.
+Docker maintain a repo for CentOS, so the installation is straightforward.

 ```bash
 sudo yum install -y yum-utils device-mapper-persistent-data lvm2